 The Indian asset and wealth management industry laments the lack of liquidity in ETFs, encouraging investors to buy passive funds instead.
 But what is liquidity and does it matter?
-In the recent past, two papers have been issued to address this topic – MMI’s founder, Hansi Mehrotra, arranged a panel discussion through the CFA Society
+In the recent past, two papers have been issued to address this topic – The CFA Society India issued a report on ETFs generally with some recommendations

 Recently, I was invited to participate in a panel discussion on the ‘Art & Science of Stockpicking’.
 I was fascinated by the topic because I had studied both art and science (actually literature and biology) at undergraduate level and then had chosen finance as a career.
 I had researched investing somewhat (remember this was 25

 The Indian media has been discussing SEBI’s circular on categorisation and rationalisation of mutual funds ever since it came out in October 2017.
 I had written about the need for better fund classifications last year, so I didn’t comment further.
 But the news that AMFI has asked SEBI to reconsider has prompted me to share